grnet/synnefo/docs/plankton-api-guide.rst

 Remove a Member from an Image
 -----------------------------

 This request ensures that, after a successful call, the user with the given uuid will not have access to that image.

 ===================================== ====== ======== ======
-URI                                   Method Plankton Glance
+URI                                   Method Image    Glance
 ===================================== ====== ======== ======
 ``/images/<image-id>/members/<uuid>`` DELETE ✔        ✔
 ===================================== ====== ======== ======

 **image-id** is explained at :ref:`id-ref`

-**uuid** is the unique user id of the user (see `Astakos API <astakos-api-guide.html>`_ on how to handle it)
+**uuid** is the unique user id of the user (see `Astakos API
+<astakos-api-guide.html>`_ on how to handle it)

 |

 ====================  ========================= ======== =========
-Request Header Name   Value                     Plankton Glance
+Request Header Name   Value                     Image    Glance
 ====================  ========================= ======== =========
 X-Auth-Token          User authentication token required  required
 ====================  ========================= ======== =========